rizchelwood/workshop/docs/ch4.md

 }
 ```

-Create a reducer to contain all of your states and what to do if the Add Pokemon action has been called in `src/reducers/index.js`.
+Create a reducer to contain all of your states and what to do if the 'Add Pokemon' action has been called in `src/reducers/index.js`.

 In the file, create the reducer.
+The code below sets the initial state as an empty array then when the 'ADD_POKEMON' action is called, it adds the pokemon parameter from the action and appends it to the existing state array.

 ```
 import { combineReducers } from 'redux';